mariascrs/mariascrs.github.io/talks.md

 * 17 February, 2021\
 **Women in STEM - Selwyn College, Cambridge**\
-Delivered a lecture on Cryptography to hundreds of Year 10 students in a taster day for Women in STEM.[Slides](https://docs.google.com/presentation/d/1IXgY7_xpQinM_ZPfvubV5d6tQVn2XnNI6V6CuPp7Sfc/edit?usp=sharing)\
+Delivered a lecture on Cryptography to hundreds of Year 10 students in a taster day for Women in STEM.
+[Slides](https://docs.google.com/presentation/d/1IXgY7_xpQinM_ZPfvubV5d6tQVn2XnNI6V6CuPp7Sfc/edit?usp=sharing)\
 *Virtual*